Perth South, Ontario: Demographics

 Children aged 9 and under account for approximately 10% of the population, while the percentage at retirement age (65 and over) is approximately 12%.
 The median age is 41.7 years of age.

 According to the 2011 National Household Survey, only 6% of the population have immigrant status.
 The most common countries immigrants come from are the Netherlands (36%) followed by the United Kingdom (15%) and Germany (13%).

 The Survey indicated that the majority of residents of Perth South are members of a Christian faith and account for 81.6% of the population with the remaining population reporting no religious affiliation.
-Of the religious population, the largest religious affiliation is Roman Catholic (27.7%) followed by United Church (21.4%), Presbyterian (18.8%), Lutheran (10.4%), Anglican (0.5%), ko and other Christian (13.9%).
+Of the religious population, the largest religious affiliation is Roman Catholic (27.7%) followed by United Church (21.4%), Presbyterian (18.8%), Lutheran (10.4%), Anglican (0.5%), and other Christian (13.9%).

 Government

 Local government

 Perth South is governed by a Township Council composed of seven members, including a mayor and deputy mayor.
 Council positions are held for a four-year term.

 The township's services include public works, building and bylaw enforcement, recreation and leisure, drainage, environmental, planning, fire, economic development, and emergency management.
-Police services were provided by the Ontario Provincial Police from the Perth headquarters in Sebringville, Ontario until November 5, 2018 when Stratford Police Service assumed responsibility.
+Police services were provided by the Ontario Provincial Police from the Perth headquarters in Sebringville, Ontario until November 5, 2018, when Stratford Police Service assumed responsibility.